valermor/pages/README.rst

 ------------

 The UIComponent class is the basic element we use to build our page models.
-Anything that is part of a web page can be modeled as a UIComponent.
+Anything that is part of a web page can be modelled as a UIComponent.
 The responsibility of this class is to ensure lazy creation of a WebElement.